-Unpack the source code with:
+Unpack the source code:

-'''

-$ cd ~

-$ tar xvfz ~tg459572/LABS/ludecomp.tgz
+cd ~ tar xvfz ~tg459572/LABS/ludecomp.tgz

-'''

-You will find a directory called ludecomp.
-In it are these three code versions:
+The directory ludecomp has three code versions:

-- nr.c uses code copied from a book called Numerical Recipes.
-It does not require any external libraries. - gsl.c calls the GNU Scientific Library.
+- nr.c uses code copied from Numerical Recipes.
+It does not use any external libraries. - gsl.c calls the GNU Scientific Library.
 You need to use the module command to link and load this library in the TACC environment. - lapack.c calls the standard interface to LAPACK.
 This call may be linked against any compatible, optimized library that performs linear algebra.
 We will be using Intel's Math Kernel Library (MKL), which comes with the Intel compilers.
 The needed modules are already loaded by default on Stampede.

 The Makefile has many targets.
-Here are the two you might want to use the most:
+Here are the two you will want to use the most: